Home

 recommending appropriate additional services that the family may not know about

-advocating for the death journeyer's/family's wishes
+advocating for the Death Journeyer's/family's wishes

 negotiating for specific 'a la carte' Funeral Home services where necessary